Yenilmez99/Sonic-Heroes-Memory-Editor/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)

 A memory editor tool for **Sonic Heroes**.
-It allows you to inspect and modify runtime memory values to tweak game behavior, debug save data, or experiment with internal game structures.
+It allows you to inspect and modify runtime memory values to tweak game behavior.

 ---